Vishnu Rao: Career

-After graduating from the FTII, he worked as a second unit cinematographer for the music video Vande Matharam (1998) directed by Bharat Bala.
+After graduating from the FTII, he worked as a second unit cinematographer for the music video of the song “Vande Matharam” (1998) directed by Bharat Bala.
 He then worked as camera assistant on Merchant Ivory’s film, Cotton Mary (1999).

-He has been working as director of photography since the 2000's.
+He has been working as a director of photography since the 2000s.
 He has shot several feature films, advertising films, numerous music videos, corporate films, documentaries and a few short films.
 Being a licensed scuba diver he has also shot underwater sequences for many projects as an underwater cinematographer.

 His first feature film Bhootnath (2008), starring Amitabh Bachchan, Shahruk Khan and Juhi Chawla, was produced by Ravi Chopra under BR Films.
 Since then, he has gone on to shoot several mainstream successful Hindi feature films.

 His first collaboration with Mohit Suri, Aashiqui 2 (2013) emerged as a critical and commercial success.
 The duo went on to collaborate for Ek Villain (2014), Hamari Adhuri Kahani (2015) and the adaptation of Chetan Bhagat’s book Half Girlfriend (2017).

-He foray into OTT steaming came with the web series Sultan of Delhi (2023), directed by Milan Luthria, and produced by Disney+Hotstar.
+He foray into OTT steaming came with the web series Sultan of Delhi (2023), directed by Milan Luthria, and produced by Disney+ Hotstar.